paulinchin/MGCHDF5/README.md

 # MGCHDF5

 These are fortran subroutines and MATLAB scripts to work with HDF5 MAGIC3D output.
-This README file is for parallel compressed versions.
+This README file is for parallel compressed versions from MAGIC3D1.10.3 folder.

 ## Fortran subroutines<br>